 Generally, if you passed your (car) driving test before 1 February 2001 you can ride a Super Soco TS, TC or CUX without further training or L plates, although it is a good idea to obtain some training prior to riding.

-If you have a provisional moped licence or passed your car driving test later than 1 February 2001 then you are required to pass your Compulsory Basic Training (CBT) and you must display L plates until you qualify for a full licence.
+If you have a provisional moped license or passed your car driving test later than 1 February 2001 then you are required to pass your Compulsory Basic Training (CBT) and you must display L plates until you qualify for a full license.
 Provisional entitlement with CBT is valid for two years after which CBT must be retaken.

-TC Max requires a CBT even if you have a pre-2001 car licence.
+The Super Soco CPx or TC Max require a CBT even if you have a pre-2001 car licence unless you possess an A1, A2 or A category motorcycle license.

 Do Socos need road tax, registration document, number plates and MOT tests in the UK?